webit-de/Minitwin/README.md

 - Block properties: `prop = {}` initializes an empty nested twin; `prop = nil` clears it.
 - Composition: When using `on:`, the source object must be available either via `from_objects(source: ...)` or via a reader method.
 A helpful error is raised if the source is missing.
 - Aliases: When using `as:`, the original name is protected so only the alias is public.
 Predicate methods (`?`) are not double-aliased.
+- Attributes export: `attributes` uses base setter names (e.g., `secret_value`) for keys and reads values even when the original reader is protected by aliasing.

 Performance Notes
 -----------------